websurfin/websurfin.github.io/_pages/about.md

 </center>
 <br />

-## Looking for work!
+## (Not) looking for work!
-I am currently looking for employment, available to start immediately.
-I am looking for a position which will be full-time, with a focus on applied computation/backend development.
-In the applied computation space, I am most interested in data science, machine learning, cybersecurity/cryptography, social network analysis, and physical simulation, but I have a passion for thoroughly optimizing code designed for big data problems.
+Though I am currently not looking for work, I am always open to discussing interesting and exciting opportunities that will allow me to grow as a professional and a person.
+My primary passions within the CS space are applied computation, and backend development.
+In the applied computation space, I am most interested in data science, machine learning, cybersecurity/cryptography, social network analysis, and physical simulation, but I have a general passion for thoroughly optimizing code designed for big data problems.
 In backend development, I would be most interested in architecture and design of elegant software solutions, as I have always enjoyed the finer points of abstraction and modularization.
-That said, I lack the industry experience needed for those sort of positions - for now - and am happy to do any backend or applied computation software engineering work to get the necessary experience.
+That said, my primary experience is in data science/AI/ML applications in a rapid prototyping development - so if re-entering the software field I would need to be onboarded to an effective team in order to have the support needed to grow as a software engineer.

 ### What I am looking for
 #### Location
-I am open to remote work, as well as relocation to most locations (provided some tips or assistance on moving/finding lodging in town).
-I do have a preference to work remotely through 09/2022 if possible.
-I also have a preference for coastal California, due to my time spent there and friends/family that still live there.
+One of my biggest personal projects over the past couple of years has been to support my girlfriend during her medical school applications.
+This has included dozens of hours of studying, editing essays, and discussing options for her future.
+This year she did it!
+As a result, I have transitioned to working fully virtually at AMEX and we have moved to Ontario, California.
+As a result, I am only looking for work which is either in the LA/Irvine area (if required in office daily), within a ~4-6 hour drive with an understanding that the difference in current pay to new pay would need to be higher (if hybrid, would rent a studio or hotel room in town to spend 3 days a week at the office), or anything fully remote.

 #### Position
-I want to be in a position where I have a clear path for progression at the company.
+I enjoy working in a position where I have a clear path for progression at the company.
 I work best when I am faced with a challenging problem, so I would prefer to work in a team which actively strives to innovate.
 I am primarily qualified for and looking for a position in designing/deploying machine learning algorithms and systems.
-I am also very interested in working in cybersecurity (as I recently took a very interesting graduate course on the topic) or the intersection between cybersecurity and machine learning.
+I am also very interested in working in cybersecurity, physical simulation, or other applied computing fields.
 I would also be interested in positions involving data engineering or designing large-scale backend solutions.

 ### My qualifications
 I have a Bachelor's degree from Cal Poly, SLO, where I majored in computer science and minored in data science.